emreerkan/StringExtensions/README.md

     var reverseYodaStyle = "Do, or do not.
 There is no try. ";
     console.log( reverseYodaStyle.prependTo("No!
 Try not.") );   // outputs: "Do, or do not.
 There is no try.
 No!
 Try not."

+## capitalize

+    var capitalizeMe = "hello";
+    console.log( capitalizeMe.capitalize() );             // outputs: "Hello"
+    console.log( capitalizeMe.capitalize("w") );          // outputs: "Hello"
+    console.log( capitalizeMe.capitalize("word") );       // outputs: "Hello"

+    capitalizeMe = "hello world!";
+    console.log( capitalizeMe.capitalize() );             // outputs: "Hello world!"
+    console.log( capitalizeMe.capitalize("e") );          // outputs: "Hello World!"
+    console.log( capitalizeMe.capitalize("every-word") ); // outputs: "Hello World!"

+    capitalizeMe = "no! try not. do, or do not. there is no try.";
+    console.log( capitalizeMe.capitalize("p") );          // outputs: "No!
+Try not.
+Do, or do not.
+There is no try." console.log( capitalizeMe.capitalize("paragraph") );  // outputs: "No!
+Try not.
+Do, or do not.
+There is no try." console.log( capitalizeMe.capitalize("e") );          // outputs: "No!
+Try Not.
+Do, Or Do Not.
+There Is No Try." console.log( capitalizeMe.capitalize("s", ".") );     // outputs: "No! try not.
+Do, or do not.
+There is no try." console.log( capitalizeMe.capitalize("split", ".") ); // outputs: "No! try not.
+Do, or do not.
+There is no try." console.log( capitalizeMe.capitalize("s", ",!") );    // outputs: "No!
+Try not. do, Or do not. there is no try."

 ## valiDate[*](https://github.com/karalamalar/valiDate)

     var myDate = "8.1.2013";